jwattspajaro/Google-IT-Automation-with-Python/5. Configuration_Management_and_the_Cloud/1_automation_with_configuration_management/Practice_Quiz_Introduction_to_Puppet.md

     activate => true,

 ```
+✅ Correcto
+Excellent!
+The AutoConfig class has all its resources grouped together using proper Puppet syntax.

 3. ### Pregunta 3
 #### What is the benefit of grouping resources into classes when using Puppet?